 No specific provision in the TAR NC restricts the use of clustering.
 The clustering decision belongs to the entity in charge of applying the RPM, as decided by the NRA.
-However, the TAR NC allows clustering for CAA and the CWD counterfactual.
+However, the TAR NC allows clustering for CAA and the capacity weighted distance ('CWD') counterfactual.